C2SM/git-course/advanced/Exercise_4_git-stash-worktree.md

 Here's how to set up `git worktree` in the way we find most useful:

 First, create a new folder, *conference_worktree*, where you will store the repository folders for the different branches.
-Then clone the *conference_planning* repository inta a folder called *main*, which will be used for the `main` branch.
+Then clone the *conference_planning* repository into a folder called *main*, which will be used for the `main` branch.

 ```plaintext
 cd ..